YellowMinionPlannet/Notes/Book_Professional_Javascript_for_Web_Developers/Chapter4.md

 ### Copying Values

-value variable is copied by value, where reference variable is copied by reference.
+Primitive variable is copied by value, where reference variable is copied by reference.

 ```js
 let obj1 = new Object();